Ledangviet/Keyboard/README.md

 # Keyboard
 # a mini project
-# create a keyboard in react native app
+# create a smart-phone keyboard in react native app